7 Causes Of Maine Coon Tail Thinning

 Do All Maine Coons Have Fluffy Tails?

-However, unless the Maine Coon is dealing with a medical condition or scarring, its tail should not be thin.
+Unless the Maine Coon is dealing with a medical condition or scarring, its tail should not be thin.
+A healthy Maine Coon’s tail should be very thick and fluffy.

-However, the Maine Coon’s coat may become a bit thinner during the shedding season, which occurs in the spring and fall.
+A Maine Coon’s coat may become a bit thinner during the shedding season, which occurs in the spring and fall.

 Why Is My Maine Coon Losing Hair?